troy896/magisk-files/note.md

-## Magisk e4b8d53d-delta by HuskyDG
+## Magisk d0a0b617-delta by HuskyDG

 ### What is new?

-- Add option to clean up Magisk `hidelist`
+- MagiskHide: only unmount tmpfs created by Magisk

 ### Diffs to official Magisk